jescalan/roots/readme.md

 I would love to have more contributors, and if you've helped out, you are awesome.
 I want to give a huge thanks especially to these people:

-- [Sam Saccone](https://github.com/samccone): advice, support, and responsable for a good bit of code
+- [Sam Saccone](https://github.com/samccone): advice, support, and responsible for a good bit of code

 License
 -------